What is a CPA? What does a Certified Public Accountant do?

 - Litigation consulting

 Acquiring your certified public accountant license takes time, patience and planning.
 Being a CPA also takes a commitment to continuing education even after earning your CPA designation.
 CPAs are often required to complete 40 hours of continuing professional education (CPE) each year, depending on state board requirements.

 Due to the difficulty of passing the CPA Exam, as well as the commitment to continuing education, many in the finance and accounting fields consider the CPA license one of the most prestigious CPA/accounting designations a professional can earn.

 Why should I become a CPA?

-What is a CPA license?
+What does CPA mean for your career?
 It’s an assurance of quality, showing that an accounting professional has met the profession’s highest standards of competence and achievement.

 The National Association of State Boards of Accountancy (NASBA) offers these top five reasons to endure the rigorous journey of the CPA Exam and become a Certified Public Accountant (CPA):

 - Prestige and respect

 Once you’ve endured the rigorous journey to pass the CPA Exam and completed other requirements, you will belong to a distinguished group of accountants.
 Take pride in this accomplishment!

 Certified Public Accountants have the potential for continued career growth, both within and outside of the CPA/accounting industry.

 As CPAs remain high in demand, and as retiring CPAs leave the market, there is a growing number of job opportunities for newly licensed CPAs.

 After earning the CPA designation, you’re most likely more qualified to perform highly-specialized tasks that may be more meaningful or interesting.

 - Money and benefits (CPA salary)

 What is a CPA licensure worth?
 Depending on your specific skills, the average CPA accounting salary may be higher than other accounting professionals in the workforce.

 How do I become a CPA?

 The road to becoming a Certified Public Accountant (CPA) varies depending on where you live.
 At a basic level, you can follow the 4 E’s: